input-output-hk/peras-design/src/Praos/SmallStep.lagda.md

 ```agda
     data _⊢_↷_ : {p : PartyId} → Honesty p → Stateᵍ → Stateᵍ → Set where
 ```
-During regular execution of the protocol, i.e. not in cooldown phase, no certificate reference is included in the block.
 ```agda
       honest : ∀ {p} {t} {M} {prf} {sig} {block}
         → let open Stateᵍ M